TheThomasHoy/Osmo/README.md

 4. **Connect to the application**: After successful authentication, `cloudflared` will establish a secure tunnel to your application.
 You can now access the Osmo application on your Raspberry Pi using the Cloudflare Zero Trust connection.

+## Hardware Setup

+This section outlines the steps to set up the required hardware components for the Osmo project on your Raspberry Pi.

+### Components

+- Raspberry Pi  4
+- ADS1115
+- Capacitive Moisture Sensor
+- 4 Channel 5V Relay Module
+- 5v submersible water pump
+- Jumper Wires (20 M-F, 20 M-M, 20 F-F)
+- 2 AA & AA battery holder with leads (perhaps upcycled from an old remote control)
+- External power source (USB-C 5v)
+- Micro-Sd Card
+- Router/Wifi connection
+- Solder Kit
+- USB Camera
+- Monitor, Keyboard & Mouse**

+### Steps

+1. **Power off your Raspberry Pi**: Before connecting any hardware components, make sure your Raspberry Pi is powered off to avoid any electrical damage.

+2. **Follow the diagram below

+4. **Power on your Raspberry Pi**: Once all components are connected, power on your Raspberry Pi and proceed to run the Dockerized Osmo application as described in the "Running on Raspberry Pi" section.